Maitland Administration Centre

+There will be no additional rate increases as a result of the project.
 The Council is borrowing to fund the project and the loan repayments have already been factored into Council’s current long term financial plan.
-Rates will continue to increase in line with Council's approved special rate variation for the next two years, and then only in line with the annual increase determined by IPART.

 The new administration building is in High Street on the eastern side of the Town Hall and opposite the Maitland Regional Art Gallery.

-Assessment of the Development Application for the project will involve a notification and public consultation process that will begin on 8 May 2019 and be open for submissions until 14 June 2019.
-To make a submission please visit the Public Exhibition page.
+Assessment of the Development Application for the project involving a notification and public consultation process was held from 8 May 2019 until 14 June 2019.
+Public exhibition for this project is closed.

 A construction contractor will be selected through a tender process.

 The building has been designed to accommodate up to 360 staff which allows for growth in staff numbers over the next 20 plus years.
 It is approximately twice the size of the current council building.